MattCantor/vestlang/README.md

 > **A domain-specific language (DSL) for modeling vesting schedules**

-**Vestlang** is a work-in-progress DSL designed to describe complex equity vesting schedules in a human-readable, composable format.
-It aims to be both expressive for lawyers and interpretable by software.
+Vestlang is a work-in-progress DSL designed to describe complex equity vesting schedules in a human-readable, composable format.
+It aims to be both expressive for lawyers and stock plan administrators and interpretable by software.

-Uses [Peggy](https://peggyjs.org/) to define a robust PEG grammar that compiles to a typed, structured abstract syntax tree (AST).

 ---

-## 🚀 Features
+## 🚀 Features (Planned)

-- ✅ Human-friendly DSL syntax for vesting logic
+- ✅ Human-friendly DSL for defining vesting logic
-- ✅ TypeScript-compatible PEG parser using Peggy
+- ✅ TypeScript parser and compiler
+- ✅ Grant and schedule constructs
+- ✅ Composite schedules with `and` logic (e.g. "later of")
-- ✅ Parser generates structured AST
+- 🛠 Compiler transforms DSL to structured AST
-- 🛠 Compiler logic and schedule calculation coming soon
+- 🛠 Schedule calculation engine (installments)
-- 🔧 Prettier plugin for formatting (planned)
+- 🔧 Prettier plugin for formatting
 - ⌨️ CLI playground for rapid testing

 ---